cameronabrams/sandlercubics/README.md

 ### API

-Below we create a `PengRobinsonEOS` object to reproduce the above calculation
+Below we create a `PengRobinsonEOS` object to reproduce the above calculation:

 ```python
 >>> from sandlercubics.eos import PengRobsinsonEOS